 It’s commonly acknowledged that reading to your baby is beneficial.
 Reading to your child is a great way to encourage language development and literacy for all ages, even for infants.
 In fact, between birth and three years old is a particularly important time in relation to later literacy.
-Reading books is a proven way to foster language acquisition.
+Reading books is a proven way to foster language acquisition so why not read your child French stories?
 Studies have shown specifically that reading assists with vocabulary, comprehension, and cognitive development.

 In addition to these brain boosting benefits, reading books together is also a great opportunity to spend quality time and increase the bond with your child.
 In a review by the World Health Organization, studies have indicated that reading to your baby encourages reciprocal interactions and enhances the quality of the parent-infant relationship.

 I absolutely adore the books from French publishers L’école des loisirs.
 The books in their collection Loulou & cie are specifically chosen for ages 0-5 years old.
 Their website is very comprehensive - although you can’t purchase them there, you can browse the catalogue.
 Books are classed by recommended age range with a short description and tagged with themes.
 This is really useful to search for a particular subject when you’re focusing on a particular theme.
 Some of them even have a bonus, such as supplementary learning suggestions, printable activities or videos.
 This is a great way to extend the learning opportunity.
 You'll also find some ideas for exploring books right here on our blog in our series Exploitation de l'album.